facu8990/sudesteDiag/README.md

 # sudesteDiag - Roadmap

-### Implement New Project Management Model
+### Implement New Project Management Model (Needs update)

 > This milestone will be done when
 * The new PM model is stable and ratified by all the sudesteDiag-related milestones

 This will allow us to then assemble our first Organization Roadmap.

-We want to have this done before the Q4 Quarterly Meeting so that we can use this new PM model during that meeting.
+Development migrated to ElectronJS framework.

 🚀 &nbsp;**OPEN** &nbsp;&nbsp;📉 &nbsp;&nbsp;**0 / 6** goals completed **(50%)** &nbsp;&nbsp;📅 &nbsp;&nbsp;**Dom 22 Jan 2023**